gofractally/psibase/services/system/AuthSys/ui/README.md

 Since it's a super basic and simple plugin, we decided to leave it as a single vanilla javascript file.

-The workflow is simply updating the js file and running `psibase upload -r r-auth-sys . /`
+The workflow is simply updating the js file and running `psibase upload -r rauth-sys . /`

 This will upload the index.js and you will be able to test the changes in your psibase instance right away.